-However, the evidence to support the conclusion that IA is fit for purpose and that it will lead to more valid, equitable and consistent planning decisions is missing.
+However, the evidence to support the conclusion that IA is fit for purpose and that it will lead to more valid, equitable and consistent planning decisions is totally absent.
 Many important questions remain unanswered.

 For example, there is no information provided on how the multiple tools will be combined in a systematic way in order to provide an accurate picture across all disability types/functional limitations.
+The claim that IA is "disability neutral" is unsubstantiated.
 There is also no information provided about how the NDIA has judged that the different sets of tools, as a combined group, will provide accurate measures of functional impairments.